 Arches National Park in 1 Day – (Plus a list of the Best hikes in Arches National Park)

 *I have sprinkled some affiliate links in this post that gives me a small commission at no extra cost to you if you decided to make a purchase.
 All proceeds go to keep Jess traveling and coffee ☕️.
 I thank you in advance.

-Delicate Arch Trail ↑
+Delicate Arch Hike

 Rise early to beat the crowds and the heat.
 Start your day by hiking the Delicate Arch Trail.
-This popular 3 mile round trip hike and worth every stepe.
+This popular Arches hike is 3 mile round trip hike and worth every stepe.

 Delicate Arch is a staggering 45 feet high and 33 feet wide and you’ll be able to carefully walk on the slick red rock to stand underneath it in the center which creates some epic photos!

 You’ll reach Sand Dune Arch first, keep on the trail then you’ll reach Broken Arch.
-In total it’s 1 mile round trip and takes about 45 minutes.
+The Devils Garden loop will is 1 mile round trip and takes about 45 minutes.

 Landscape Arch Trail ↑

 You’ll be hungry by the time you reach Devils Garden which is the perfect place to eat.
 The Devils Garden campground has a picnic area so don’t forget to pack your lunch!